When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 How Do You Fold and Store Swaddles?

-Fold swaddles into a rectangle and then roll or fold them into a compact shape.
-Store them in a drawer or basket for easy access.
+Fold swaddles into a square and then roll them into a tight cylinder.
+Store them upright in a basket or drawer divider so you can grab one quickly during a middle-of-the-night diaper change.

 Feedback: Was This Article Helpful?